Name and Purposes

 Section 6.3 The Board, during the interim between elections of the Division, may fill vacancies on the Board or in the offices of Secretary or Treasurer.
 If a vacancy occurs in the position of Chair-Elect a special election must be held.
 In the event of a vacancy in both offices of the Chair and Chair-Elect the Board may appoint a Chair and Chair-Elect.
 The Chair-Elect will serve until a new Chair-Elect is elected.
 The Board Members and Officers so appointed shall serve out the remainder of any unexpired terms.

 Section 6.4 The Chair of the Division at any time may, upon the request of any three (3) members of the Board, submit or cause to be submitted, to each of the members of the Board, any proposition upon which the Board may be authorized to act.
-The Board may vote upon such proposition by communicating their vote to the Secretary who shall record in the minutes each proposition submitted; when, how and at whose request it was submitted; and the vote of each Board member.
+The Board may vote upon such proposition by communicating its vote to the Secretary who shall record in the minutes each proposition submitted; when, how and at whose request it was submitted; and the vote of each Board member.
 The Secretary shall retain on file documentation of such votes.
 Action supported by a majority of the Board of any proposition submitted pursuant to this section shall constitute binding action of the Board.

 Section 7.1 Regular Meetings of the Board.
 The Chair or a majority of the Board members may call regular meetings of the Board at such times and places as either may determine.
 Unless otherwise ordered by the Board, regular meetings of the Board shall be called at least quarterly at such sites as the Board may designate.
 The Chair-Elect shall set the dates for regular meetings of the Board for the ensuing year after the annual elections.
+Board business to be discussed and voted on between the regularly scheduled meetings may be conducted by e-mail.

 Section 7.3 Quorum for Board Meetings.
 Six (6) members of the Board present physically, by telephone or by proxy shall constitute a quorum at both regular and special meetings of the Board.
 The Board shall act pursuant to a majority vote of those present at a regular or special meeting when a quorum is present.

 Section 7.4 Annual Meeting of the Division.
 The Annual Meeting of the Division shall be held at a place and time to be set by the Board and shall include such programs and order of business as may be arranged by the Board.
-Notice of the Annual Meeting shall state the time and place of the meeting and shall be given to the members of the Division by mail, e-mail, facsimile, or any other method that would guarantee delivery at least thirty (30) days before said meeting.
+Notice of the Annual Meeting shall state the time and place of the meeting and shall be given to the members of the Division by e-mail or any other method that would guarantee delivery at least thirty (30) days before said meeting.

 Section 8.1 The Board, when a quorum is present, by a majority vote shall amend the Standing Rules as necessary to carry out these Bylaws and to serve the purposes of the Division.
 The Standing Rules, as adopted, shall be placed under a separate heading in the official records of the Division, along with the current Bylaws.
 Copies of the Bylaws and Standing Rules shall be distributed to each of the Board Members and, upon request, to each division member.